Justice Willett's Separate Opinion in

 extension.
 In Ogletree, we observed that Chapter 74 by its terms draws a sharp distinction between deficient

-reports and absent ones; trial courts have discretion regarding the former (extension is permissible) and none
+reports and absent ones; trial courts have discretion regarding the former (extension is permissible) and

-because it was prepared by the wrong kind of medical professional.[9]
+was deemed deficient because it was prepared by the wrong kind of medical professional.[9]

-As Justice O’Neill emphasizes, we also held in Ogletree that the simultaneous grant of an extension to cure a
+As Justice O’Neill emphasizes, we also held in Ogletree that the simultaneous grant of an extension to

-same case, we expressly reserved for another day the question of whether interlocutory appeals of joint “dismissal-
+[10] But in that same case, we expressly reserved for another day the question of whether interlocutory

-no/extension-yes” orders may proceed “when there is an absence of a report, rather than a report that implicated a
+appeals of joint “dismissal-no/extension-yes” orders may proceed “when there is an absence of a report,

-provider’s conduct but was somehow deficient.”[11]
-Today is not the day for resolution of this important question,
+rather than a report that implicated a provider’s conduct but was somehow deficient.”[11]
+Today is not the

-but it could have been, had Dr. Lewis timely appealed the trial court’s ruling on Funderburk’s first expert report,
+day for resolution of this important question, but it could have been, had Dr. Lewis timely appealed the trial

-which implicates no provider’s conduct.[12]
+court’s ruling on Funderburk’s first expert report, which implicates no provider’s conduct.[12]

 Unlike the report at issue in Ogletree, which addressed the required elements that make a report a report,

-the document that Funderburk designated as his report—a February 2002 “thank-you-for-your-referral letter”[13]—
+the document that Funderburk designated as his report—a February 2002 “thank-you-for-your-referral letter”

-than a doctor-signed prescription or Christmas card would be.
-The explanation for this conclusion is impossible to
+more a report than a doctor-signed prescription or Christmas card would be.
+The explanation for this

-miss: this letter was written more than eighteen months before Chapter 74 and its expert report requirement
+conclusion is impossible to miss: this letter was written more than eighteen months before Chapter 74 and its

-became effective (and a full twenty-two months before suit was filed).
-When Dr. Wroten composed this letter in
+expert report requirement became effective (and a full twenty-two months before suit was filed).
+When Dr.

-early 2002, he doubtless never dreamed it might one day be held up as an expert report in a not-yet-filed lawsuit
+Wroten composed this letter in early 2002, he doubtless never dreamed it might one day be held up as an

-governed by a not-yet-enacted law.
+expert report in a not-yet-filed lawsuit governed by a not-yet-enacted law.

-The letter conveys gratitude for a patient referral and briefly summarizes the patient’s condition, but it covers
+The letter conveys gratitude for a patient referral and briefly summarizes the patient’s condition, but it

-anyone of doing anything wrong.”[14]
-As I wrote in Ogletree, “any claimant passing off such material as an expert
+“accuse[s] anyone of doing anything wrong.”[14]
+As I wrote in Ogletree, “any claimant passing off such

-report, and any court treating it as such, evinces a complete disregard for Chapter 74's unambiguous statutory
+material as an expert report, and any court treating it as such, evinces a complete disregard for Chapter 74's

-criteria.”[15]
-When compared with the standards for expert reports set by the Legislature, this letter is “so utterly
+unambiguous statutory criteria.”[15]
+When compared with the standards for expert reports set by the

-lacking that, no matter how charitably viewed, it simply cannot be deemed an ‘expert report’ at all, even a deficient
+Legislature, this letter is “so utterly lacking that, no matter how charitably viewed, it simply cannot be deemed

-one.”[16]
-Essentially, the trial court judicially amended the statutory expert-report deadline, stretching it from 120
+an ‘expert report’ at all, even a deficient one.”[16]
+Essentially, the trial court judicially amended the statutory

-days to 312 days (when the first, and only, actual expert report was filed).
-This order is plainly impermissible.
+expert-report deadline, stretching it from 120 days to 312 days (when the first, and only, actual expert report

 Funderburk’s own trial court pleadings make it abundantly clear that he himself never equated the Wroten

 referral letter with a bona fide expert report.
-On September 30, 2004—163 days after the 120-day expert report
+On September 30, 2004—163 days after the 120-day expert

-him “to obtain” one.
-Another telling point: Funderburk never provided Wroten’s curriculum vitae as required by
+extension would enable him “to obtain” one.
+Another telling point: Funderburk never provided Wroten’s

-Section 74.351(a)—even after the 120-day deadline had expired—yet another indication that Funderburk himself
+curriculum vitae as required by Section 74.351(a)—even after the 120-day deadline had expired—yet

-never viewed the letter as an expert report.[17]
+another indication that Funderburk himself never viewed the letter as an expert report.[17]

 This Court made clear in Ogletree that nonexistence is not a curable defect: “the Legislature denied trial